Monopoly (game): Bankruptcy

-A player who cannot pay what they owe is bankrupt and eliminated from the game.
-If the bankrupt player owes the bank, they must turn all their assets over to the bank, who then auctions off their properties (if they have any), except buildings.
-If the debt is owed to another player instead, all assets are given to that opponent, except buildings, which must be returned to the bank.
-The new owner must either pay off any mortgages held by the bank on such properties received or pay a fee of 10% of the mortgaged value to the bank if they choose to leave the properties mortgaged.
+When a player incurs debt to another player or the bank, the player must be able to raise enough cash to pay the full amount owed.
+A player who cannot pay their debts is considered bankrupt and is eliminated from the game.
+If the bankrupt player owes the bank, they must return all of their properties to the bank who then removes all buildings and puts them up for auction.
+If the debt is owed to another player, all properties are given to that opponent, except buildings which must be sold to the bank.
+The new owner must either pay off any mortgages held by the bank on the properties received or pay a fee of 10% of the mortgaged value if they choose to leave the properties mortgaged.

-The winner is the player remaining after all of the others have gone bankrupt.
-In a 2-player game, if a player goes bankrupt to the other player or the bank, the game is over and there is no need for the bank to conduct the auction as the other player will have automatically won.
-The winning player only then needs to pay the final fees from the property transfer, in the event of a tournament where each dollar in net assets actually matters.

-If a player runs out of money but still has assets that can be converted to cash, they can do so by selling buildings, mortgaging properties, or trading with other players.
-To avoid bankruptcy the player must be able to raise enough cash to pay the full amount owed.

-A player cannot choose to go bankrupt; if there is no way to pay what they owe, even by returning all their buildings at a loss, mortgaging all their real estate and giving up all their cash, even knowing they are likely going bankrupt the next time, they must do so and immediately retire from the game.
+The winner is the player remaining after all others have gone bankrupt.

 Official Short Game rules

-From 1936, the rules booklet included with each Monopoly set contained a short section at the end providing rules for making the game shorter, including dealing out two Title Deed cards to each player before starting the game, by setting a time limit or by ending the game after the second player goes bankrupt.
-A later version of the rules included this variant, along with the time limit game, in the main rules booklet, omitting the last, the second bankruptcy method, as a third short game.
+From 1936, the rules booklet included with each Monopoly set contained a short section at the end providing rules for making the game shorter, including dealing out two Title Deed cards to each player before starting the game, by setting a time limit or by ending the game after two players go bankrupt.
+A later version of the rules changed the termination condition to one player going bankrupt, similar to the junior version, in addition to adding the time limit game, in the main rules booklet.
+Tournaments, which are played to a time limit, are played as standard games with no rule changes (no Title Deed cards handed to players).

+In all short games (including tournament play), the winner (and other players who advance in tournament play) is determined by their score.
+A player's total score consists of cash on hand, added by properties owned based on the price printed on the board, mortgaged properties at one-half the price on the board (mortgage value), houses at the purchase price, and hotels, at the purchase price and value of houses turned in.